DynamoMTL/shopify-pipeline/README.md

 The aforementioned [files and folders are required by Shopify](https://help.shopify.com/themes/development/templates) for any given theme.

-Pipeify only adds the bare minimum files required to be able to deploy a theme to your Shopify server without any errors.
+Shopify Pipeline only adds the bare minimum files required to be able to deploy a theme to your Shopify server without any errors.
 You can start building your application from this baseline.

 #### [8] Specs